szchenghuang/debounce-async/README.md

 the last call in the group is executed.
 The others are simply ignored as if no calls to them ever happened.

+Say `d` is a debounced function of `f`, `var d = debounce(f, 400);`, and `d` is called evenly during the first and the third seconds as the timeline below.

+seconds elapsed    0        1         2         3         4
+d called           d d d d d - - - - - d d d d d - - - - -
+f called                       f                   f

+Only the last of the five sequential calls to `d` actually invokes `f`.
+The rest four are simply ignored.

-When it comes to asynchronous functions, this package ignores a function call by rejecting it.
-Its original fullfillment is bypassed.
-It is simply rejected, with a customizable object to tell which is an ignorance.
+When it comes to promise-based asynchronous functions, this package ignores function calls by rejecting the promises.
+The original fullfillment is bypassed, and simply rejected with a customizable object for the sake of telling which/when an ignorance occurs.

 ## Installation ##